solarisin/platform-espressif32/README.md

 ## IDE Preparation

-- [Download and install official Microsoft Visual Studio Code](https://code.visualstudio.com/). pioarduino IDE is built on top of it.
+- [Download and install Microsoft Visual Studio Code](https://code.visualstudio.com/). pioarduino IDE is on top of it.
 - Open the extension manager.
 - Search for the `pioarduino ide` extension.
 - Install pioarduino IDE extension.